“BOROUGH MARKET’S PRIMARY ROLE IS TO FEED US – BUT IT IS ALSO TO EDUCATE, AND TO SERVE AS A ROLE MODEL”

-Some initiatives are Market-wide: Plan Zheroes, an initiative which helps food businesses easily and safely donate their surplus food to charities and community groups, collects surplus produce from an enormous variety of traders.
-Since June 2014, Borough Market volunteers have saved more than 70,000kg of food—the equivalent of around 130,000 meals.
+Some initiatives are Market-wide: Plan Zheroes, which helps food businesses easily and safely donate their surplus food to charities and community groups, collects surplus produce from a wide variety of traders.
 “I hate food waste,” says Kath Dawson, whose stall Ted’s Veg has been involved with the scheme since its inception.
 “Why chuck good food away, when it can go to someone in need?”
-Plan Zheroes works with local homelessness organisations as well as charities that support the elderly and people with mental health or substance abuse issues—for which meals are a core part of their service.
+Plan Zheroes works with local homelessness organisations as well as charities that support the elderly and people with mental health or substance abuse issues – for which meals are a core part of their service.
 Serve someone a hot meal and you can sit down and start talking to them about their issues, providing mental as well as physical nourishment.

 The insects grow fat on food waste procured from the Market: vegetable leaves, fruit peel, stalks and so on.
 After 12 days they are dried and turned into protein flour, which is in turn made into animal feed.
 “Insect protein is a sustainable alternative to soy or fishmeal, which are both having catastrophic effects on biodiversity and the health of our planet,” says Kieran.
 The fact this protein helps to mitigate another of our biggest environmental issues, food waste, is an added bonus.
 The hope for the Market, and for Entocycle, is that their partnership grows more and more fruitful.
 “You guys produce food waste; we recycle food waste.
 We’re 150 metres away.
 It’s an ideal partnership,” Kieran continues.
 “We hope it will be a stepping stone to bigger things.”